deoktr/keyt/README.md

   username              Username/Email/ID.
   master_password       Master password used during the password generation.

-optional arguments:
+options:
-  -h, --help            show this help message and exit --version
+  -h, --help            show this help message and exit -V, --version
+  --confirm             Ask to confirm master password, usefull when
+                        generating a new password.
   -c COUNTER, --counter COUNTER
                         An integer that can be incremented to get a new password for the same account. default=0.
   -f FORMAT, --format FORMAT
                         Password format can be: 'max', 'high', 'mid', 'pin' or 'pin6'. default=max.